 We’re great at calling out our kids for their misbehavior, but rarely do we take the time to look into what provoked that behavior in the first place.
-We just want it to change, and so we use some type of manipulative tactic (rewards or punishments) to try to get the behavior we want.
+We just want it to change, and so we use some type of tactic (rewards or punishments) to try to get the behavior we want.
 Seldom does it work—at least in the long run.
 The behavior alone is only the tip of the iceberg.
 It’s what lies beneath the surface that needs our attention—and also where real change occurs.

 We’re quick to say things like, “He’s just doing that to get my attention” or “She did that for no reason at all.”
-These statements indicate we do not understand behavior.
+These statements indicate we do not completely understand behavior.
 First of all, why wouldn’t a child want your attention 24/7?
-When he is dismissed or yelled at for going after it, he gets the message that he’s bad for wanting it.
+When he is dismissed or yelled at for going after attention, he gets the message that he’s bad for wanting it.

 There is always a reason for unacceptable behavior, whether we see it or not.
 You may never know what it was that provoked a particular behavior—maybe another child called your child a name in school and she’s taking it out on her little brother.
 The important thing to know is that there is always a reason.

 Children are very impulsive and their emotions get the better of them a great deal of the time.
 We certainly say and do things we don’t mean, don’t we?
 Let’s give our kids that same leeway.
 They make lots of mistakes.
-We needn’t treat their actions as inexcusable.

 Here are some possible reasons for your child’s misbehavior:

 - She feels misunderstood.
 Let’s say she has hit her little brother.
 You punish the hitting by yelling, blaming, sending her to her room, taking something away or threatening her.
 You ignore the fact that she was provoked: her brother took something of hers, or he represents competition for your time and attention.
 The hitting is not okay, but the more you react, the more she feels misunderstood.